Budweiser And Coors Sending Half A Million Cans Of Water To Help Hurricane Florence Relief

 Anheuser-Busch said in a statement that it was delivering 300,000 cans of water while MillerCoors stated that it was trucking in another 200,000 cans, the newspaper reported.
 USA Today said Anheuser-Busch had been delivering canned water to disaster sites for more than 20 years.

-Anheuser-Busch said in its statement that it made the delivery at the from its local wholesalers in the Carolinas and Virginia along with the American Red Cross.
+Anheuser-Busch said in its statement that it made the delivery from its local wholesalers in the Carolinas and Virginia along with the American Red Cross.

 “As employee safety is the foremost and primary concern, Anheuser-Busch is closely monitoring the storm and is taking action to ensure colleagues in the region, including at their Williamsburg, Virginia brewery, are safe and prepared,” the beer company’s statement said.